How air conditioning units work

-Your air conditioner system has three main parts: a compressor, a condenser, and an evaporator.
+An AC has three main parts: a compressor, a condenser, & an evaporator

 The compressor and condenser are usually located on the outside air portion of the air conditioner.
 The evaporator is located on the inside of the house, sometimes as an add-on part to the furnace.